| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Importance:

-• Serve it with lightly cooked and stir-fried vegetables that have not been boiled so that they retain their crunch and nutrients.
-Combine it with grilled paneer or tofu which are good spouses of protein and calcium.
+• Serve it with lightly cooked and stir-fried vegetables (not boiled), so that they retain their crunch and nutrients.
+Combine it with grilled paneer or tofu which are good sources of protein and calcium.

-• A portion of simple carbs should be avoided as it is heavy to digest, and it can lead to a lack of restful sleep, so a small portion of brown rice, quinoa or millet is something that offers complex carbs and does not overburden the digestive system.
+• Simple carbs should be avoided as it is heavy to digest, and it can lead to a lack of restful sleep.
+So a small portion of brown rice, quinoa or millet is something may be taken which will not overburden the digestive system.

 • The combination aids in muscle repair, enhances night metabolism and healthy weight maintenance.
 Goal is to have dinner at least 2 to 3 hours before bedtime to achieve the most results.